 After you pay the deductible, the Plan will cover a maximum of 80% of expenses described.
-Hospice care and land ambulance are exceptions - coverage is 100% of expenses.
+Land ambulance are exceptions - coverage is 100% of expenses.

 CA 125 Ovarian cancer tests and PSA tests are covered at 100%, no deductibles apply.
 Paramedical services are paid at 100% with no deductible for a combined \$650 maximum.
 Registered Massage Therapist (RMT), limited to \$500 per year, subject to the requirement of a medical prescription.